 Alice, Jan & I ate on the Patricia, a boat once owned by Alice's late husband.
 We danced in a discotheque to ABBA's "Dancing Queen."

 My last night, I attended Alice's birthday party on the roof.
-I noticed the sky stayed light all night.
+The sky stayed light all night.

 I was amazed at how well the Swedes speak English!
 They watch American movies with Swedish subtitles.
 They know American music and politics.